TonyGiorgio/ghost-resend-mailer/README.md

 docker pull ghcr.io/tonygiorgio/ghost-resend-mailer:v0.1.0
 ```

-The container supports both AMD64 (x86_64) and ARM64 architectures.
+The container is built for x86_64 (AMD64) architecture.
 Docker will automatically pull the correct version for your system.

 Run the container:
 ```bash